jyrkioraskari/IFCtoLBD/IFCtoLBD_Python/readme.txt

 python3 -m pip install jpype1
 python3 -m pip install rdflib

-Then,  for your app, copy the IFCtoLBD_wrapper folder under it.
+Then,  for your app, copy the jars folder under it.

-Some examples need extra libraries: pip install pydotplus pip install IPython